YifanShenSZ/Columbus7-Extension/Columbus7-doc.md

 * Replace certain files with their counterparts in Modification

 ## Basis set
+Linear dependency will not be excluded automatically, so user has to take care of that

 To use special basis, do not run prepinp

 The basis file ($COLUMBUS/source/iargos/basis/*.bas) format is: